Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 name: devops

-description: Manages infrastructure, Docker, Kubernetes, CI/CD pipelines.
-Ensures deployments are reliable.
+description: Manages Docker, Kubernetes, CI/CD pipelines

 model: sonnet